If you turned age 70 ½ prior to January 1, 2020, your RMDs are based on age 70 ½, not age 72.

 A plan may require you to begin receiving distributions by April 1 of the year after you reach age 70½ (age 72 if born after June 30, 1949), even if you have not retired.

-If you own 5% or more of the business sponsoring the plan, then you must begin receiving distributions by April 1 of the year after the calendar year in which you reach age 70½ (age 72 if born after June 30, 1949), even if you have not retired.
+If you own more than 5% of the business sponsoring the plan, then you must begin receiving distributions by April 1 of the year after the calendar year in which you reach age 70½ (age 72 if born after June 30, 1949), even if you have not retired.

 Date for receiving subsequent required minimum distributions